 Even a newly built house probably has insufficient insulation on the ducts that carry heated or cooled air throughout your home.
 These ducts typically run through the attic and/or under floors, both very hot and cold areas, so you need to check them for insulation.

 Remember, contractors cut corners anywhere they can to increase profits.
 So while your home’s ducts are insulated, it’s just the minimum to meet local code requirements.
-To make your new Los Angeles house more energy efficient, you will, in most cases, need to better insulate the ductwork.
+To make your new Riverside house more energy efficient, you will, in most cases, need to better insulate the ductwork.